School to University - S2U

 This school-based program encourages students to focus on their ambitions and future goals, develop their cultural identity, while feeling confident as young Aboriginal and Torres Strait Islander people.

 Our Student Recruitment officers assist students through interactive learning skills.

 Our Year 9 Engagement Camp provides an academic and cultural focused engagement with the students, while also offering the opportunity for them to connect with each other and build a strong sense of cultural identity.

-During the three-day camp, students are exposed to a range of faculties and engage with academic staff while participating in hands-on, interactive activities to gain an understanding of each area within the University.
+Students will be exposed to a range of faculties and engage with academic staff while participating in hands-on, interactive activities to gain an understanding of each area within the University.

 Year 10 Insight Days

 This unique program aims to assist Year 10 students with consolidating their senior subject selections to support their pathway into university.

 Students are given the opportunity to attend the University campus and experience tours and faculty visits, where they participate in interactive workshops delivered using strength-based Indigenous pedagogy.

 This school-based program targets Year 11 and 12 students and provides them with information about their options into tertiary studies, whether they are taking ATAR or non-ATAR subjects.